AVAILABLE NATIONWIDE. INSTALLED BY LOCAL PARTNERS.

 Even if a kitchen looks clean, everyday items can collect and spread germs.
 Cutting boards, countertops, and frequently touched surfaces come into regular contact with raw meat, produce, and packaging, so it’s important to focus on preventing bacterial growth in the kitchen for safe food handling.
 Cross-contamination can happen quickly when the same surfaces or tools are used for raw foods and ready-to-eat meals, often without anyone realizing it.

 Some of the germiest items in the kitchen are also the ones people clean the least.
 Sponges and dishcloths, for example, stay damp and warm, which can cause bacteria to grow.
 Sink drains, faucet handles, refrigerator door handles, and even appliance buttons are touched frequently and are rarely disinfected, allowing germs to spread.
+In fact, many homeowners don’t realize how much bacteria is in a kitchen sink, especially around the drain and disposal where moisture and food particles create the perfect breeding ground.

 Boiling, steaming, and frying can release tiny droplets that carry bacteria if food or water isn’t handled carefully.
 Germs can also drift into the kitchen from other rooms and settle on counters and appliances.
 That’s why keeping the air clean is just as important as wiping down surfaces.